michael-carvajal/jamify/README.md

 ## Frontend Screenshots

-The search bar dynamically renders results matching the user input, giving suggestions for a Songsheets based off the title.
+### The search bar dynamically renders results matching the user input, giving suggestions for a Songsheets based off the title.
 ![Landing Page](https://i.imgur.com/GVtcJI2.png)
-To upload a songsheet a user must input The Artist, Album, Genre, Title, key, and body.
+### To upload a songsheet a user must input The Artist, Album, Genre, Title, key, and body.
 They can also update it using the same interface.
 ![Create Songsheet](https://i.imgur.com/h1kCy17.png)
-Users can upload audio files with the correct extensions.
+### Users can upload audio files with the correct extensions.
 There is also s demo button if they do not have a file to upload.
 ![Upload Demo](https://i.imgur.com/yigxfGX.png)
-This page displays the details of the Songsheet and can add current Songsheet to a Setlist
+### This page displays the details of the Songsheet and can add current Songsheet to a Setlist
 ![Songsheet Detail](https://i.imgur.com/Orp5sSc.png)
-Users organize desired Songsheets into a setlist
+### Users organize desired Songsheets into a setlist
 ![Setlist Detail](https://i.imgur.com/PS3qwh6.png)

-This site is currently live here: https://jamify-dhs9.onrender.com.
-You can also clone the repo and run locally by following the instructions below.

 ## Getting started
 1. Clone this repository (only this branch)